Transgression field theory at the interface of topological insulators: Conclusion

 \section{Conclusion}

-As a conclusion, the edge dynamics of topological insulators is a result of gauge invariance of the bulk topological action.
-However, the dynamics is described by a boundary scalar field.
-If we have two topological insulators interacting at their common boundary, then we can write a gauge invariant action for this system as a transgression field theory.
-By doing this the dynamics at the boundary is determined by the mean value of the bulk connections;
+The edge dynamics of topological insulators is a result of gauge invariance of the bulk topological action.
+However, the dynamics is described by a boundary scalar field in the literature.
+If we have two topological insulators with an interface at their common boundary, then we can write a gauge invariant action for this system as a transgression field theory.
+By doing this, we show that the dynamics at the boundary is determined by the mean value of the bulk connections;

 and this is relevant for both (2+1)D and (4+1)D CS theory and (3+1)D BF theory cases.
-Hence, the density of the edge waves are determined by
+This is the main result of the paper and this implies that the density of the edge waves are determined by the bulk connections as follows

-where $x_i$ are the coordinates of the boundary surface and $i_{\partial_{x_i}}$ is the interior derivative operator with respect to the vector field $\partial_{x_i}$ tangent to the boundary for each $i$.
-So, the wave equation satisfied by the density $\rho$ is written as follows
+where $x_i$ are the coordinates of the boundary surface and $a_i$ and $\bar{a}_i$ are components of the bulk connections.
+Hence, the number density at the boundary is described by the intrinsic gauge fields $a$ and $\bar{a}$.
+From (21), one obtains that the boundary scalar field can be written as a sum of the holonomies of the two bulk connections along the boundary